dineshigdd/ai110-module3show-musicrecommendersimulation-starter/README.md

 This improves the recommendation systems with real time data.

 ### How My system works
-My recommendation sytem uses four features:
+My recommendation system uses five features:
 1. genre
-2. mood (defines the emotional experience )
+2. mood
 3. energy
 4. acousticness
 5. tempo

-The reasoning for weight as follows:
-Genre (2.5) is the coarsest filter.
-The system assumes that a person would choose genre regardless of energy or mood.
-For example .
-Some one that listen soft rock or jazz music frequenlty music would rarely listen hip-hop or metal song regardless of the enrgy and mood.

-Mood (2.5) is Second most defining after genre.
-A "happy" song and a "moody" song feel fundamentally different even in the same genre.
+- Genre is the coarsest filter with  broad categorical bucket (rock, pop, jazz…), with a similarity matrix that gives partial credit to related genres.

+* Mood is equally weighted but more 'emotionally precise' with binary match (no partial credit), with a harsher mismatch penalty.

-Energy (1.8) — continuous and context-critical
+* Energy continuous and context-critical.It uses Gaussian function.
-When you are at the gym, you want to listen to high-energy songs.
-On the other hand, when you study, you prefer low-energy songs.
-However, within a session at the gym or during study time, you might tolerate some variance in these energy levels.
-Thus, the energy feature is continuous (not binary), requiring a smooth transition where the system picks songs with a similar 'vibe' rather than jumping abruptly between different levels.

-Acousticness (1.0) is a low-priority texture preference.
-It represents the choice between Organic (acoustic) and Electronic (synthetic) sounds, based on the assumption that the 'instrument feel' is less important to the listener than the Genre or the Energy of the song.
+* Acousticness (1.0) is a low-priority texture preference.

-Tempo (0.5):  Tempo (BPM) has the lowest weight in the scoring system because it's considered a secondary detail rather than a defining characteristic of a song
+* Tempo (0.5):  Tempo (BPM) has the lowest weight in the scoring system

-Based on these five features , the system calculte a maximum score of 8.3 when everything matches perfectly.
-Max possible score = 2.5 + 2.5 + 1.8 + 1.0 + 0.5 = 8.3

-There is also penalties for mistmached genre( -0.5 ) or mismatched mood( -1.0 ) Explain your design in plain language.
+* There is also penalties for mistmached genre  or mismatched mood
-- What features does each `Song` use in your system
-  - For example: genre, mood, energy, tempo

-  The system is designed to score and rank songs based on five features.
+* What features does each `Song` use in your system The system is designed to score and rank songs based on five features.
 The Song class , therefore,has five mains attributes:
   1. genre
   2. mood